These curated panels will offer a forum for leading thinkers, writers, and educators to discuss writing and the arts in our culture.

 Keeping It Real in Young Adult Fiction

-Young adult authors often face the question: “Why is YA so dark?”
+Young adult authors often face the question “Why is YA so dark?”
 To answer this, we must consider how YA as a genre evolved to reflect and incorporate new challenges and opportunities facing today’s adolescents.
-We’ll discuss how YA authors “keep it real”—while still taking into account the age and sensitivities of their audience.
+The panelists will discuss how YA authors “keep it real” while still taking into account the age and sensitivities of their audience.
 We’ll also look at what influence “gatekeepers” (publishers, booksellers, librarians, teachers, and parents) have on a writer’s creative decisions.